davwright3/git-practice-davidwright/Pip Pip Hooray/README.md

-# Readme for David Wright Pip Pip Hooray Assignment
+# David Wright -- Pip Pip Hooray Assignment

-## Imported necessary modules
+## Purpose
+Pip Pip Hooray is designed to show students how to install modules, uninstall modules, and create requirements.txt.

+## List of steps

-Activated virtual environment in root project folder.
+1. Activated virtual environment in root project folder.

-Imported geopandas, requests and plotly.
+2. Imported geopandas, requests and plotly.
 Pandas, numpy, and zipfile were already available.

+3. Transcribed code from project directory on Blackboard.

+4. Used pip freeze > all_requirements.txt to generate requirements file.

+5.